gear-foundation/academy/docs/20-auction-gas-reservation/gas-reservation.md

 }
 ```

-We also need to add field `reservations` to the `Auction` struct to save the ids of gas reservations:
+We also need to add the field `reservations` to the `Auction` struct to save the ids of gas reservations:

 ```rust
 #[derive(Default)]